 - skin sensitivity

 - a history of other forms of eczema, such as atopic dermatitis

 - bacterial skin infections

-Despite the name, ringworm is not caused by worms.
-It’s caused by a fungal infection called tinea corporis.
+Despite the name, ringworm isn’t caused by worms.
+It’s caused by a fungal infection.
+The condition is also called tinea corporis.

 This type of fungal infection can be spread between people.
 Sharing hygiene products or bathing tools and going to public places like swimming pools can increase the risk.

 You can get ringworm from infected animals, especially cats.
 You may also get it from gardening in soil that has the fungus.
 There isn’t always a way to identify the fungus until you’ve been exposed and start having symptoms.

 Ringworm can occur in people of all ages.
 Children may be at higher risk because of accidental poor hygiene choices.
 People who spend a lot of time in gyms and public swimming areas may also be at higher risk.

 You’ll need to see your doctor for a diagnosis of either condition.

 It’s best to have nummular eczema diagnosed by a dermatologist.
 A doctor specializing in skin conditions (dermatologist) or even your primary care doctor can help determine a treatment plan and rule out other conditions.